What Is A Diversion Program?

-What isa diversion program?
+What is a diversion program?
 Most states or jurisdictions offer first-time offenders diversion programs.
-This is essentially a fancy way to describe a an offering to a person who is charged with a crime (not a serious crime- typically, a misdemeanor or low level felony) with little or no prior record to get their case dismissed.
+This is essentially a fancy way to describe an offering to a person who is charged with a crime (not a serious crime- typically, a misdemeanor or low-level felony) with little or no prior record to get their case dismissed.

 These programs are very beneficial to first-time offenders.
 It allows them to have their case dismissed by doing some things upfront.
 So, if you’ve been arrested for a crime, you may want to seek the advice of a lawyer about whether you are eligible for a diversion program.

 To see if you are eligible for a diversion program in Florida, please contact Carlson Meissner about your specific case.
 Contact our office at 877-728-9653 or get a free consultation now.